astefanutti/skytorch/kpu/torch/server/README.md

 - `TensorChunk`: Message for streaming tensor data in chunks
 - `TensorRequest`/`TensorResponse`: Request and response messages

+### Health Service

+The server includes a [gRPC Health Checking service](../../server/health/README.md) that implements the standard health checking protocol.
+The health service is automatically configured to report:
+- Overall server health (empty service name)
+- Tensor service health (`kpu.torch.Service`)

+This allows clients and orchestration systems (like Kubernetes) to monitor the server's health using tools like [grpc-health-probe](https://github.com/grpc-ecosystem/grpc-health-probe).

+For complete documentation on the health service, see [`kpu/server/health/README.md`](../../server/health/README.md).

 ## Customization

 ### Custom Tensor Processing